paras-bhavnani/distributed-kv-store-raft/README.md

 ### Part 3A: Leader Election

-- Implement Raft leader election and heartbeats (AppendEntries RPCs with no log entries).
+- Implemented Raft leader election and heartbeats (AppendEntries RPCs with no log entries).
-- Ensure a single leader is elected and remains the leader if there are no failures.
+- Ensured a single leader is elected and remains the leader if there are no failures.
-- Implement proper term handling and vote request logic.
+- Implemented proper term handling and vote request logic.
-- Handle leader failures and network partitions correctly.
+- Handled leader failures and network partitions correctly.

+### Part 3B: Log Replication

+- Implemented log replication functionality.
+- Ensured proper handling of AppendEntries RPCs for both heartbeats and log entries.
+- Implemented log consistency check and conflict resolution.
+- Added commit index management and log application to state machine.

 ## Testing